Princeshakya04/class-booking-system/README.md

 # Glofox API

 This project is a PHP-based application using the Slim framework.
-It includes services for class validation and management, with unit tests to ensure functionality.
+It provides services for class validation and management, allowing users to create and book classes with defined capacities.

 ## Prerequisites